plfa/plfa.github.io/src/plfa/Untyped.lagda.md

     → Progress M
 ```

-If a term is well-scoped then it satisfies progress:
+If a term is well scoped then it satisfies progress:
 ```
 progress : ∀ {Γ A} → (M : Γ ⊢ A) → Progress M
 progress (` x)                                 =  done (′ ` x)